Lady-in-waiting: Poland

+In 17th century Poland, the Queen's Household mirrored that of the King, but was smaller.

+The Female Household of the Queen was termed as Fraucimer or fraucymer (German: Frauenzimmer).

-In early modern Poland, the queen's ladies-in-waiting were collectively referred to as the fraucimer.
-The queen's household mirrored that of the king, but was smaller.
-The queen's male courtiers were supervised by the Ochmistrz, a nobleman, and the women of her court were supervised by the chief lady-in-waiting, the Ochmistrzyni (magister curiae).
+While the queen's male courtiers were supervised by the Ochmistrz (magister curiae) and her female courtiers were supervised by Ochmistrzyni.

 The Ochmistrzyni was defined as a state office and it was the only state office in Poland prior to the partition of Poland which was held by a woman.
 She was always to be a noblewoman married to a nobleman of senatorial rank.

-The Ochmistrzyni supervised a large number of unmarried ladies-in-waiting, maids of honour.
-The queen's court was a larger version of the courts of the Polish magnate noblewomen, and it was the custom in the Polish nobility to send their teenage daughters to be educated as ladies-in-waiting in the household of another noblewoman or preferably the queen herself in order to receive an education and find someone to marry.
+The Ochmistrzyni supervised the Panna dworska (maid of honour).

+The queen's court was a larger version of the courts of the Polish magnate noblewomen, and it was the custom in the Polish nobility to send their daughters to the household of another noblewoman or the queen herself in order become educated and find someone to marry.

+There were also a category of married noblewomen such as Klara Izabella Pacowa, who could serve under the title Damy dworu or damy dworskie.

+Below the noblewomen were the pokojowa (chamber maid); the służąca (maidservant); the bona (governesses) and the mamka (wetnurse).